bcallanan/kafka/README.md

 Consumer Event recover options for this repository.
 All of these recoveries options are scenarios where there is an actual recovery reason to retry the consumption again.

-The behavior is controller auto configuration with application.yml -> by spring.kafka.republishRetries: true|false
+The behavior is controlled auto configuration with application.yml -> by spring.kafka.republishRetries: true|false

    - False - Stores the recoverable uses in the DB. (options 2 & 4)
    - True - Republishes back into kafka with the newly update topics (options 1 & 3)